DanssUI/Task-Manager-Html-CSS-JavaScript/README.md

 removed the creating month days logic from timeinit function and created it's own function.<br>
 corrected a bad name(addtaskBtn)<br>
 fixed a bug year not changing on date buttons id<br>
+Created a separate function for generating new task <br>
+created different js files for Creating task, viewing task and view stats<br>
 <br>

 ##Currently Working on---<br>